JCMexplains/writing-for-success-2023/textbook.md

 text.
 Include the page number in the parenthetical citation.
 Also, notice the use of the verb *asserts* to introduce the direct quotation.

-"Engaging in weight-bearing exercise," Chang asserts, "is one of the single best things women can do to maintain good health" (2008, p.
+> "Engaging in weight-bearing exercise," Chang asserts, "is one of the single best things women can do to maintain good health" (2008, p.
 49).

 You may begin a sentence with the direct quotation and add the author's name and a strong verb before continuing the quotation.

-#### Formatting Paraphrased and Summarized Material
+#### Paraphrases or Summaries

-When you paraphrase or summarize ideas from a source, you follow the same guidelines previously provided, except that you are not required to provide the page number where the ideas are located.
-If you are summing up the main findings of a research article, simply providing the author's name and publication year may suffice, but if you are paraphrasing a more specific idea, consider including the page number.
+When you paraphrase or summarize ideas from a source, you do not need to give the page number.

 Read the following examples.